boklm/torsocks-netns/README.md

   iptables rules to redirect connections to Tor.
 We should remove this mode if we can't make it work.

+* We can add a `--stream-isolate` option for `redsocks` mode, setting a random username and password for the SOCKS5 authentication (similar to torsocks' `-i`).

 No Rights Reserved
 ------------------